 A student carrying fewer than 12 credit hours during any academic semester must have permission from the student affairs staff to live or continue to live in a residence hall.

 For health and safety reasons, dogs, cats, and all other pets are prohibited in any residence hall (except service animals).
 Fish are permitted in a 10-gallon tank.
-Individuals in violation of this policy will have their animals confiscated and will be subject to judicial/student conduct action.
+Individuals in violation of this policy will be subject to judicial/student conduct action.

 Policy for Use of Telecommunications